jgoguen/calibre-kobo-driver/README.md

 [kobofreebooks]: http://www.kobobooks.com/lists/freeebooks/RYnbq2Rd7kSXf7MOhDofOQ-1.html
 [winshowext]: http://support.microsoft.com/kb/865219

+## Generated KePub File Copying
+On occasion, such as for debugging purposes, you may wish to have easy access to the generated KePub file.
+There is an option which allows you to enter the full, absolute path to a directory where all generated files will be copied to once they have been converted.
+This directory must:

+1. Already exist
+1. Be writable (you can put files in it)
+1. Contain no variables
+	1. OS X and Linux users may use a tilde (~) to refer to their home directory instead of typing it in full (/home/jgoguen/calibre-debug may be entered as ~/calibre-debug).
+Windows users must always enter a full path.

 # Contributing
 Decided you want to contribute to the development of this plugin?
 Awesome!
 You have many options: